 What constitutes private vs. common space?

 Drinking games are prohibited at Wheaton College because the college recognizes the innate danger that the games create.
 This danger has been corroborated by numerous studies (Borsari, 2004).
-Furthermore, drinking games with water are prohibited because the college recognizes that water may serve as a proxy for alcohol in these games, and allowing such games makes it difficult for college staff to enforce the drinking game ban.
+Furthermore, drinking games with water is prohibited because the college recognizes that water may serve as a proxy for alcohol in these games, and allowing such games makes it difficult for college staff to enforce the drinking game ban.

 Do students with similar alcohol incidents receive similar responses?